sourcegraph/handbook/content/departments/bizops/process/product_led_growth.md

 - [Product / Eng](https://sourcegraph.looker.com/dashboards/217): tracks new PQLs generated over time as part of their org KPIs
 - [BizOps](https://docs.google.com/spreadsheets/d/1iV2xWABopIXRQPBw8MCeDR-HGSHneyVKHb8s07BXTUw/edit#gid=0): tracks new PQLs generated over time as well as qualified opportunity conversion rates

+How do we track changes to PQL scoring over time:

+PQL scoring is not static.
+BizOps conducts regular analysis to evaluate whether we have the right scoring criteria in place to inform better outreach to those users seeing the most value from our product.
+While the PQL scoring workflow ultimately lives in HubSpot, we track all relevant changes [here](https://docs.google.com/spreadsheets/d/1cK1EHd1nt6XvVbP52Vh_d4CYKd9oPlejKqSSfS7QyRQ/edit#gid=0).

 ## Additional PLG resources

 ### Internal resources